 We provide medical care to those who need it most, regardless of their nationality or oﬃcial legal status.

-Why are people seeking asylum in the US?
+Why are Central Americans seeking asylum in the US?

 The US government under Donald Trump is stepping up deportations and dismantling legal protections for refugees and asylum seekers, yet people are still seeking asylum in the US.
 MSF Canada's Wayne Leung looks at why so many people fleeing countries like Honduras, Guatemala and El Salvador continue to risk trauma, separation, deportation and incarceration in the US.